johnlane/smtpprox-filter/README.md

 For efficiency reasons, it pre-forks and serves from a pool of servers, Apache-style.

+smtpprox-filter adds a content filtering mechanism where the DATA part of the SMTP conversation is passed through a filter pipeline, the filters being provided as command-line arguments.

+Any executables that read stdin and writes stdout can be used as a filter.

+smtpprox-filter adds a --helo option to specify the fqdn sent to connecting clients and in HELO/EHLO responses sent as a client.

 Author
 ------

 smtpprox was written by Bennett Todd, <bet@rahul.net>.
+The extensions forming smtpprox-filter were contributed by John Lane, <john@lane.uk.net>.

 About this repository
 ---------------------

-This github repository was setup to track smtpprox source and patches needed to build a debian package.
+This github repository is a fork of jnorell/smtpprox extended to provide the content filter functionality.

 smtpprox Copyright
 ------------------